vbem/lilei.tech/resumes/en_US/index.md

 - Responsibilities:
   - Participate in the well-known [5K Project](https://tech.huanqiu.com/article/9CaKrnJCQaV) of Ali-Cloud, be responsible for the migration to cloud of all QA and Dev servers in our dept.
   - Using RobotFramework keywords and the API of [ODPS](https://www.aliyun.com/product/odps/), develop a general basic library of full-category merchant data API testing, which accelerated test-cases developing efficiency for our QA engineers.
-  - Develop a web-based automated test platform based on Drupal to improve efficiency of Dev's self-testing.
+  - Develop a web-based automated test platform based on Drupal to improve efficiency of Devs' self-testing.
 - Achievements:
     - Technology Pioneer of Taobao-Merchants Data Quality Department in 2013

 ### 2011/04 - 2013/07